hashidave/terraform-packer-demo/README.md

   - Create an HCP Vault cluster
   - Create an HCP Boundary cluster
   - Create an HCP packer registry
-- Create or access an existing Terraform Cloud Organization with "Team & Governance Plan" features enabled.
+- Create or access an existing TFCB Organization with
 - Create a Service Principal for the target Organization in portal.cloud.hashicorp.com, Access Control (IAM).
   - Capture the Client ID and Secret
 - AWS